acoli-repo/corpus-tools/src/TT-CQP.md

 CQP command effectively only allows you to group by pairs (word+lemma in the example), the TT-CQP format more explicitly uses tuples of arbitrary size.

+### Sorting

+Contrary to CQP, in TT-CQP you can sort the results on anything, and not only on pattributes, so `sort A match.text_year` will sort the results in A on the year of the text (for match), and `sort A head.pos` will sort by the part-of-speech tag of the head of match/target.

 ### Statistics

 TT-CQP allows you to get statistical data for named queries.
 The format is `stats A lemma`, which will give a statistical